aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonsaveoptions/_index.md

 ```

-For the description of this property, please see [getExportHyperlinkType()](../../com.aspose.cells/jsonsaveoptions\#getExportHyperlinkType--)
+Represents the type of exporting hyperlink to json.
+The default value is JsonExportHyperlinkType.DISPLAY\_STRING;

 **Parameters:**
 | Parameter | Type | Description |